Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 An ERP is a central system for core processes such as orders, purchasing, inventory, production, finance, or master data.
 It provides a shared database and clear basic workflows.

 A centralized system sounds simpler on paper.
-In practice, however, it often grows into a monolith over the years.
+In practice, however, a monolith often grows over the years.
 New requirements, special cases, and exceptions are constantly being added.
-The system gets bigger, but not necessarily better.
+The system gets bigger, but it doesn’t automatically get better.

 The consequences: